AdamSKucz/ComputingMachines/README.md

 #### Windows

-Run machine.exe located in the root folder.
+From the command line run machine.exe located in the root folder.

 #### Linux